michaelfreyj/guitar_stuff/links_and_resources.md

 - [emerson solderless mint cables](https://www.sweetwater.com/store/detail/EmCabKitMnt--emerson-custom-g-and-h-solderless-patch-cable-kit-mint-green)
 - [deep six clone?](https://pcbguitarmania.com/product/sea-lion-compressor/)

+## Parts Sourcing
+passive components and most semiconductors:
+- Tayda
+- Mouser (may seem expensive at first (it sure did to me!), but once you start ordering things like caps and resistors in multiples of 100, it gets much much cheaper, with prices comparable to Tayda's but higher quality.)

+enclosures:
+- Mammoth and Tayda

+3PDTs:
+- Mammoth's "pro" have a nice soft "click" to them

+Hard to find parts:
+- SmallBear

+Pots:
+- Mammoth (used to get pots from Tayda as well but their assortment was somewhat inconsistent, and i don't like mixing pots from different suppliers as they often have a different feel)

+Audio jacks:
+- BLMS is a good place; don't go cheap here!

+Knobs:
+- Guitar Pedal Parts (nice variety but more expensive)
+- Aliexpress, if you don't mind waiting (Daier is a good supplier but you need to order at least 100)

 ## Layouts/schematics/tutorials
 - [hot to make a phaser pedal](https://www.instructables.com/Phaser-Guitar-Pedal/)
 - [diamond compressor](http://effectslayouts.blogspot.com/2017/06/diamond-compressor.html?m=1)